 Hard Money Loans with a Self-Directed IRA

-Hard money loans with the use of a Self-Directed IRA for hard money loans has become a popular investment option.
+Hard money loans with the use of a Self-Directed IRA has become a popular investment option for many Americans.

-You may know that Self-Directed IRA simply refers to an IRA (Individual Retirement Account) which allows traditional assets, such as stocks, but also alternative assets, such as real estate.
+You may know that Self-Directed IRA simply refers to an IRA (Individual Retirement Account) which allows traditional assets, such as stocks, but also alternative assets, such as gold and real estate.
 In the last several years, the number of Self-Directed IRA accounts has grown significantly.